 If you are in an emergency and need funds, you can simply take a loan against the FD without breaking your FD prematurely.

 4. Flexible interest rate payout options

 In an FD, you can select the desired term.
 Moreover, you can decide when the interest amount is credited to your FD account.
 You can choose between monthly, yearly, and at-maturity interest rate payout options.
-The fixed deposit interest rates offered are higher for senior citizens.
+The senior citizen fixed deposit interest rates offered are higher.

 Cons of investing in FDs